As Seen In

-Marion County is located in Central Florida.
-The county seat is Ocala, and other major towns include Dunnellon and Belleview.
-Some of the area's landmarks include Silver Springs State Park, Rainbow River, and the Ocala National Forest.
-The top employers in Marion County are Publix Supermarkets, Inc., Walmart, and Marion County School District.
-Major highways and streets in the area include Interstate 75, U.S. 441, and State Road 40.
-Marion County's neighborhoods include Golden Ocala Golf & Equestrian Club, The Trails, and Spruce Creek Preserve.
+Marion County is located in the state of Florida.
+The county seat is Ocala, and other major cities include Dunnellon and Belleview.
+Some of the major landmarks in Marion County include the Ocala National Forest, Silver Springs, and Rainbow Springs.
+The top employers in Marion County are health care providers, government agencies, and retail businesses.
+Major highways and streets in Marion County include I-75, U.S. 441, and State Road 40.
+Some of the neighborhoods in Marion County include Fort King Acres, Golden Ocala Golf & Equestrian Club, and Spruce Creek Preserve.

 FREQUENTLY ASKED QUESTIONS

 An estate planning lawyer in Marion County, FL can provide a range of services to help you plan for the future.
 These services can include helping you create a will or trust, setting up powers of attorney and healthcare directives, and more.
 By working with an estate planning lawyer, you can be sure that your estate is taken care of in the way that you want it to be.